decentral1se/dropship/README.md

 ## what is what:

-`dropship.py`, run this with python3
+- `dropship.py`, run this with python3.

-`dropship.glade`, UI file, edit with glade
+- `dropship.glade`, UI file, edit with glade.

-`dropship.css`, additional styling for UI.
+- `dropship.css`, additional styling for UI.

 ## install: